luben/zstd-jni/README.md

 * static compress/decompress methods

-* implementation of InputStream and OutputStream for transparent compression of data streams compatible with the "zstd" program.
+* implementation of InputStream and OutputStream for transparent compression of data streams fully compatible with the "zstd" program.

 * minimal performance overhead